waggle-sensor/waggle/data/README.md

-data.csv.gz	# compressed file of all data values nodes.csv	# list of nodes in the dataset and their metadata README.md	# An explaination of the database fields [sensors.csv](https://github.com/waggle-sensor/beehive-server/blob/newformat/publishing-tools/projects/AoT_Chicago.complete/sensors.csv)	# A list of sensors and their metadata provenance.csv	# Metadata on the entire dataset archive.
+data.csv.gz	# compressed file of all data values nodes.csv	# list of nodes in the dataset and their metadata README.md	# An explaination of the database fields sensors.csv	# A list of sensors and their metadata provenance.csv	# Metadata on the entire dataset archive.
 ```

 The sensor data is compressed, and must be uncompressed to be used.
 It will expand roughly 10X in size after being uncompressed.
+A
+ontology of the sensors is available [here](https://github.com/waggle-sensor/beehive-server/blob/newformat/publishing-tools/projects/AoT_Chicago.complete/sensors.csv).

 All data is stored in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format.